Spanking: Asia

 On the first day of the lunar Chinese New Year holidays, a week-long 'Spring Festival', the most important festival for Chinese people all over the world, thousands of Chinese visit the Taoist Dong Lung Gong temple in Tungkang to go through the century-old ritual to get rid of bad luck.
 Men traditionally receive spankings and women get whipped, with the number of strokes to be administered (always lightly) by the temple staff being decided in either case by the god Wang Ye and by burning incense and tossing two pieces of wood, after which all go home happily, believing their luck will improve.

+On Passover, Persian Jews spank each other with green onions or celery when singing the holyday song "Dayenu".

 Europe

-On Easter Monday, there is a Slavic tradition of spanking girls and young ladies with woven willow switches (Czech: pomlázka; Slovak: korbáč) and dousing them with water.
+On Easter Monday, there is a Slavic tradition of spanking girls and young women with woven willow switches (Czech: pomlázka; Slovak: korbáč) and dousing them with water.

 In Slovenia, there is a jocular tradition that anyone who succeeds in climbing to the top of Mount Triglav receives a spanking or birching.

 In Poland, there is a tradition named Pasowanie, which is celebrated on the 18th birthday.
 The birthday person receives eighteen smacks with the belt from the guests at the birthday party.